kl3mousse/pi-flash/README.md

 webxdc-dev run src
 ```

-This opens the simulator with multiple instances.
-Use the UI to start/reload instances and observe messages.
+This opens the simulator.
+Start the game with the Start button.
+When a game ends, a status update with the score is sent, so you can see results in the chat history panel.

 ## Package (.xdc)